emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Fight from the Shadows:__ You are able to attempt to hide as an offhand action.
   * Stat Requirements: _Dexterity: 3_
 * __Phallanx:__ When you are adjacent to an ally, enemy attacks are at disadvantage.
-* __Medic:__ You can stabilize a teammate as an action, and heal a teammate for 1d6 health for 1 SP.
+* __Medic:__ You can stabilize a teammate as an action, and heal a teammate for 1d6 health for 1 AP.
-* __Greater Medic:__ You are able to heal a teammate for 2d6 health for 1SP.
+* __Greater Medic:__ You are able to heal a teammate for 2d6 health for 1 AP.
   * Skill Requirements: _Medic_
   * Stat Requirements: _Inner Fire: 2, Dexterity: 1_
 * __Functioning Alcoholic:__ When intoxicated, gain advantage on charisma, strength, inner fire, and luck checks.